 In this rat-race that we call life, we are constantly fighting to find time to just simply relax.
 We are overworked trying to make ends meet and keep our heads above water.
 Do you wake up dreading your morning commute and the underground battle, only to get into the office and drown in a pile of paperwork?
-If you are amongst the 40% of workers that are now searching for a job that will strike a balance with your personal life, then look no further.
+If you are amongst the many workers that are now searching for a job that will strike a balance with your personal life, then look no further.

 Here are 27 of the best professions for work-life balance, in order of the highest rated, based on employee feedback shared on Glassdoor over the past year.

 Lab assistants are responsible for a number of tasks, including examining body fluids and cells and matching blood for transfusion.
 This interesting job has a low-stress level, good work-life balance and solid prospects to improve, get promoted and earn a higher salary.

 2. Creative Manager